-- 678 Transformational Government leadership: the key people and governance structures needed to 679 develop and implement a Transformational Government program - 680 A collaborative Stakeholder Governance Model: the process by which all key stakeholders are 681 identified, engaged and buy-in to the transformation program, including to the Guiding 682 Principles described in Component 1 of the TGF - 683 A common terminology and reference architecture: ensuring that all stakeholders have a clear, 684 consistent and common understanding of the key concepts involved in Transformational 685 Government and how these inter-relate - 686 A Transformation Business Model: a new virtual business layer within government, focused 687 round the needs of citizens and businesses, which enables the existing silo-based structure of government to collaborate effectively in understanding and meeting user needs 688 - The development and management of Policy Products that constitute the documented commitment to the transformational process of any conformant agency - 691 A Transformation Delivery Roadmap: giving a four to five year view of how the program will be 692 delivered, with explicit recognition of priorities and trade-offs between different elements of the 693 program. - 694 A high level view of the logical relationships between these components is illustrated below.
+- 726 The Transformational Government Framework identifies six key aspects of business management 727 which need to be tackled in this way: - Transformational Government leadership: the key people and governance structures needed to develop and implement a Transformational Government program - A collaborative Stakeholder Governance Model: the process by which all key stakeholders are identified, engaged and buy-in to the transformation program, including to the Guiding Principles described in Component 1 of the TGF - A common terminology and reference architecture: ensuring that all stakeholders have a clear, consistent and common understanding of the key concepts involved in Transformational Government and how these inter-relate - A Transformation Business Model: a new virtual business layer within government, focused round the needs of citizens and businesses, which enables the existing silo-based structure of government to collaborate effectively in understanding and meeting user needs - The development and management of Policy Products that constitute the documented commitment to the transformational process of any conformant agency - A Transformation Delivery Roadmap: giving a four to five year view of how the program will be delivered, with explicit recognition of priorities and trade-offs between different elements of the program. - A high level view of the logical relationships between these components is illustrated below.

-material was omitted (NG)
+Comment [PFB30]: Previously agreed material was omitted (NG)